Okra soup

+Okra or Okro is a soup made from the pods of the Okra plant, cooked in a wide variety of ways across several cultures and continents.
+As a term, the word 'Okra' (English) said to be borrowed from Igbo, is believed to have originated from a West African language in the Americas, from the Igbo people of Nigeria — "Ọkwụrụ/Ọ́kụ̀rụ̀.".

-Okra or Okro is a word and soup that is believed to have originated from the Igbo speaking people of Nigeria, since the word itself is derived from the original Igbo term — "Ọkwụrụ" or Ọ́kụ̀rụ̀."It is prepared using the edible green seed pods of the okra flowering plant as a primary ingredient.
-Other vegetables can be added to the soup as well, such as ewedu, kerenkere, or Ugu leaf.
+The soup is prepared using the edible green seed pods of the okra flowering plant as a primary ingredient.
+Other vegetables can be added to the soup as well, such as Jute leaf or Ugu leaf.
 Depending on the specific variant being prepared, okra soup can have a clear broth or be deep green in colour, much like the okra plant itself.
 Okra (and, by extension, okra soup) can have a slippery or "slimy" mouthfeel.
 The edible green seed pods can also be used in other stews and soups, such as the American dish gumbo.